pachadotdev/x1-carbon-9th-gen-ubuntu/README.md

 sudo apt install pulseeffects
 ```

-Then in the convulter, import the irs files from the repo.
+Then in the convolver, import the irs files from the repo.

 Source: https://www.reddit.com/r/thinkpad/comments/q5pt38/x1_extreme_gen_4_dolby_atmos_setup_for_linux/